-When it comes to moving, processing or assembling imported products, using a Free-Trade Zone has considerable economic benefits – and now importers, manufacturers and distributors can experience these advantages at WW Solutions’ recently opened US Free-Trade Zones in Georgia and Texas.
+When it comes to moving, processing or assembling imported products, using a Free-Trade Zone has considerable economic benefits.
+Situated within Free-Trade Zone areas, our processing centres in the US, Dubai, Asia and Latin America give importers, manufacturers and distributors the opportunity to experience these advantages.

-A Free-Trade Zone (FTZ), also known as a ‘Foreign-Trade Zone’ in the US, is a designated area that is considered outside customs territory.
+Also known as a ‘Foreign-Trade Zone’ in the US, a Free-Trade Zone (FTZ) is a designated area that is considered outside customs territory.
 In an FTZ, domestic and foreign goods can be moved, handled and assembled without paying the duties and taxes normally required by customs and border protection.

-There are other benefits.
-Outside the FTZ, an import duty is applied to each unit, as well as the parts associated with it.
-If the units are fully assembled within an FTZ, there is only one duty charge upon export as opposed to multiple fees.
+While import duty outside the FTZ is applied to each unit, as well as the parts associated with it, only one duty charge applies upon export for units that are fully assembled within an FTZ.

-In addition, if the zone is located in a country where local taxes are imposed on inventory, the FTZ may provide additional savings.
+In addition, if the zone is located in a country where local taxes are imposed on inventory, storing products in a FTZ may provide additional savings.

 Typically, an FTZ is found in or near a port, however, inland FTZs, such as the ones at our equipment processing centres in Pooler, Georgia and League City, Texas in the US, offer even more benefits.

 “Our inland FTZs give our customers another storage option one that is often closer to their dealer networks and includes financial and administrative savings as part of their logistics strategy,” explains Doug Peterson, senior manager, business development, WW Solutions.
 “Inland FTZs have the advantage of more available land versus on-terminal sites.
 In addition, if there is a need to be close to a customer’s inland factory, an inland FTZ site might be advantageous for sub-assembling components into a larger component that could then be assembled into a machine or vehicle at the factory.”